NotSirius-A/Spanish-verb-conjugator/README.md

 Program that uses wordreference.com web scraping to conjugate spanish verbs

 ## Warning
-This app probably will not be maintained and the logic is heavily dependent on wordreference.com's website structure.
+This app probably will not be maintained and the logic is heavily dependent on wordreference.com's website structure, also it is not well-written.
 It might break in the future.
 It's only a small project written for my personal use.

 ## Usage